 |Jake Olson, one of the most inspiring lives I know.|

 At 10 months, Jake lost his left eye to cancer.
-For the next 10 years he fought to keep his sight, but the cancer kept coming back.
-At the age of 11 he was blind.
+For the next 10 years, he fought to keep his sight, but cancer kept coming back.
+At the age of 11, he was blind.
 I watched and my immediate reaction was angered disbelief.
 Eye cancer?
 Who gets that?
 And then Jake shares his reaction to his fate.
 I won't put it in print—see for yourself.
 If you're like me, you will find yourself asking the question: Who reacts in like that?

-His responses to losing his vision is other-worldly.
+His responses to losing his vision are other-worldly.
 It reflects a wisdom and maturity beyond his years.
 It is not forced; it is not lip service.
 It is totally authentic.
 It is—saintlike.

 Sometimes it's best not to tell anyone who or what a saint is, but rather just point to him or her and let them figure it out.
 And for the process?
 Who knew College Gameday could possibly play a part in that....